 The sessions and trainings are geared to decreasing levels of anxiety and stress, teaching easy to use tools and hacks that can be taken into day to day life, into work, time on screens/video conferencing, and incorporated with ease.
 Both the live workshops and trainings, as well online learning can be personalised to the needs of your staff, students or clients.

-Information such as – how does stress manifest in the body and brain, how does your nervous system function when stressed and what can impact this both positively and negatively, why breathing, moving and practicing some mindfulness can aid your well being and how to do these things in ways that feel realistic and possible in our busy lives.
-Knowing how neuroscience can inform our mental and emotional health and hacks that can reverse our stress states, even briefly, empowers us to take charge of our own sense of feeling safe, connected, engaged and a bit more ok!
+How does stress manifest in the body and brain, how does your nervous system function when stressed and what can impact this both positively and negatively, why breathing, moving and practicing some mindfulness can aid your well being and how to do these things in ways that feel realistic and possible in our busy lives.
+I use info sharing, mindfulness, movement and breathwork that is all neuroscience informed int this work.

 All sessions can be personalised, responsive to your organisations needs and aims.
 They can be one-off, part of a series, or offered as online learning, which would include access to high quality video, audio, text and journalling activities.